LicensePlates.cc

 Joseph - Aug 6 ’05

 When the original Bay plate debuted at the very end of 1990, for a premium price passenger car owners could get Bay plates with a BAY suffix.
 Somewhat lesser known is that the same deal applied to multipurpose vehicles.
-Jeff Ellis reports a high of BAY 53A in this rare type.
+Jeff Ellis observed high BAY 53A on this rare variation.

 Chesapeake (2004)